Posted on March 20, 2021

 Take Advantage of Seasonality 🌞

-Summer is officially here - that means people will be outside exposing themselves to the sun!
+Summer is just around the corner - that means people will be outside exposing themselves to the sun!
 Sunscreen and other protective skin products are key retail items right now.
 And for hair care?
 Help them preserve their color!
 Ask your clients with color-treated hair what they’re doing to keep their color from fading.
 This gives you an opportunity to recommend a sulfate-free shampoo or a styling product that offers UV protection.
 If she’s a high-lift blonde, recommend a shampoo with a violet base to keep her color from becoming brassy.

 Reposition Your Existing Retail